 - Check if the building already has a BEEC—you can search our Building Energy Efficiency Register by name and/or location of the building.

 - Engage a CBD accredited assessor and agree on fees and charges—only CBD accredited assessors can apply for a BEEC on behalf of building owners or lessors.
 The cost of a rating can vary, depending on the size and complexity of the property.
 As with any professional service, we encourage you to seek more than one quote to ensure you receive a competitive price.
 If you are approached by someone claiming to provide services and advice in relation to the CBD Program, we advise you to check their credentials.
 You can search our Register of CBD accredited assessors to find an assessor.

-- CBD assessor performs assessment—the CBD accredited assessor conducts the NABERS Energy rating assessment and CBD tenancy lighting assessment as required, using the appropriate NABERS rules and CBD lighting assessment rules.
+- CBD assessor performs assessment—the CBD accredited assessor conducts the NABERS Energy for offices rating assessment and CBD tenancy lighting assessment as required, using the appropriate NABERS rules and CBD lighting assessment rules.

 - CBD assessor submits the BEEC application - which includes details such as the assessor name and accreditation number, building owner details, and evidence of valid NABERS and lighting assessment ratings as required under the Building Energy Efficiency Disclosure Act 2010.

 - Application is approved.
 When the Department approves the application, we email an electronic version of the BEEC to the CBD assessor, for printing and display.
 We also add the BEEC to the Building Energy Efficiency Register.

 If the building does not already have a NABERS Energy for offices rating and/or CBD lighting assessment, allow up to eight weeks for the assessment to be performed and processed.